Ireland lowers COVID-19 vaccine age to 12 to boost strong takeup

 Ireland’s vaccine programme is currently running at one of the fastest rates in Europe, with almost 70% of its adult population fully vaccinated and more than 84% partially protected with the first of two doses - greatly reducing the rate of serious illness and death from COVID-19.

-The European Medicines Agency (EMA) has approved the Pfizer (PFE.N)/BioNTech (22UAy.DE) and Moderna (MRNA.O) vaccines for use in teens, encouraging EU member states including France, Greece and Denmark to drop their vaccine age to 12.
+The European Medicines Agency (EMA) has approved the Pfizer/BioNTech and Moderna vaccines for use in teens, encouraging EU member states including France, Greece and Denmark to drop their vaccine age to 12.

 The Irish government hopes those aged 12 to 15 will be fully vaccinated within the first half of September, Foreign Minister Simon Coveney told national broadcaster RTE.